-- 1.59 If following a vote of no confidence, the vote is passed, the Sabbatical Officer will be removed from office . - The removal of a Sabbatical Officer from office shall only take effect once the Union has carried out any steps it is required to take under the individual's contract of employment and/or the applicable disciplinary procedure and otherwise in accordance with good employment practice.
-While such steps are being taken, the officer may be suspended from their duties. - 1.61 Where a Sabbatical officer is removed from office their status as a Member of the Union shall also terminate (save that they may become a Member again, if they become a Student). - 1.62 Where a Sabbatical officer's contract of employment is terminated, they will be removed as a Trustee
+- 1.57 If following the student membership disciplinary process, it is found that a Lead School Representative, Student Governor or the SU President has committed gross or repeated misconduct they may have their student membership removed. - 1.58 In accordance with the Articles; a Lead School Representative, Student Governor or the SU President who has had their student membership removed will be removed from office. - 1.59 The removal of a Lead School Representative or the SU President from office shall only take effect once the Union has carried out any steps it is required to take under the individual's contract of employment and/or the applicable disciplinary procedure and otherwise in accordance with good employment practice.
+While such steps are being taken, the elected representative may be suspended from their duties. - 1.60 Where a Lead School Representative or the SU President is removed from office their status as a Member of the Union shall also terminate (save that they may become a Member again, if they become or continue to be a Student). - 1.61 Where the SU President's contract of employment is terminated, they will be removed as a Trustee.